-"We are currently finalising a five-year strategic plan which incorporates a financial recovery strategy that will see the trust return to financial balance over a number of years."'NHS on track'
+"We are currently finalising a five-year strategic plan which incorporates a financial recovery strategy that will see the trust return to financial balance over a number of years."

 The figures have been collated by Labour in Leicester using information from the health watchdog, Monitor, the Trust Development Authority and the House of Commons Library.